Skip to main content

 Frequently asked questions

-No. Gate City Bank requires POD beneficiary designations to be completed in person at a branch.
+No. Gate City Bank requires POD (Payable on Death) beneficiary designations to be completed in person at a branch.
 You cannot add or change beneficiaries online, by mail, or by phone.
-Visit any of the 45 Gate City Bank branches in North Dakota or Minnesota with your government-issued photo ID to complete a POD designation form.
+Visit any of the 45 branches in North Dakota or Minnesota with government-issued photo ID and your beneficiary's full legal name, date of birth, and Social Security number to complete the designation.

 Gate City's Death Claims / Estate Services can be reached by phone at 800-423-3344 for questions throughout the claims process.